Danez Smith

 Smith has been featured on Forbes’s annual 30 under 30 list and has received a National Endowment for the Arts literary grant, a Princeton Arts Fellowship (2020-2022), a United States Artist Fellowship (2020), the Ruth Lilly and Dorothy Sargent Rosenberg Fellowship (2014), and fellowships from the McKnight Foundation, Cave Canem, and Voices of Our Nation (VONA).
 They are winner of the 2014 Paris American Reading Series and were a Finalist for both the Norma Farber First Book Award and the Debutlitzer prize in 2015.
 Smith was also featured in the Academy of American Poets’s Emerging Writers Series by National Book Award Finalist, Patricia Smith.

 Smith earned a BA from the University of Wisconsin-Madison, where they were a First Wave Urban Arts Scholar.
 From 2017 to 2021, they were a co-host of the Poetry Foundation’s podcast, VS, and are a founding member of the multi-genre, multicultural Dark Noise Collective, a group which aims to help poets find common ground in their commitment to using art as a site for radical truth telling.
-Smith currently lives in the Twin Cities with their people and teaches at the Randolph College MFA program and the Black Youth Healing Arts Center in St. Paul, MN.
+Smith teaches at the Randolph College MFA program and the Black Youth Healing Arts Center in St. Paul, and lives in Minneapolis with their people.

 Short Bio

 Danez Smith is the author of four collections including Don’t Call Us Dead, Homie, and, most recently, Bluff.
 They are also the curator of Blues In Stereo: The Early Works of Langston Hughes.
 For their work, Danez has won the Forward Prize for Best Collection, the Minnesota Book Award in Poetry, the Lambda Literary Award for Gay Poetry, the Kate Tufts Discovery Award, and have been a finalist for the NAACP Image Award in Poetry, the National Book Critics Circle Award, the National Book Award, as well as an array of grants, fellowships, and residencies including a National Endowment for the Arts Fellowship and the Princeton Arts Fellowship.
-Danez lives in the Twin Cities with their people and teaches at the Randolph College MFA program and the Black Youth Healing Arts Center in St. Paul, MN.
+Smith teaches at the Randolph College MFA program and the Black Youth Healing Arts Center in St. Paul, and lives in Minneapolis with their people.

 Visit Author Website